Haspamelodica/dmx-usb-atmega328p/README.md

 In general, "enabling" or "setting" a constant means setting its value to 1, and "disabling" or "unsetting" means setting the value to 0.

-If the interface is choppy, try enabling ATOMIC_UDRE in `dmxusb-config-dmx.h`.
+If the interface is choppy, try enabling `ATOMIC_UDRE` in `dmxusb-config-dmx.h`.
 This makes DMX transmissions much more reliable; at the cost of more errors on the USB side.
-This only makes a difference if you use one Atmega.
+This only makes a difference if you don't use split mode.

 ## Related links